arabyalhomsi/arabi-alhumsi/README.md

 - As an owner, I need to be able to manage my blog
     - I need to see a overview of the posts

+## feature list
+- Cassandra for metrics
+- Workers to extract metrics and conclusions

+## Future Improvments
+- use uWebSockets for the oauth2 server